Weddings & Elopements

 How do you edit photos?

 I keep editing simple.
 I correct for things like exposure, contrast, and white balance, and tend stylistically toward a documentary aesthetic.
-But I’ve learned from my own past experience that focusing too much on trendy filters and photo presets will lead to images that look “dated”—the last thing you want for wedding photos you’ll keep for a lifetime.
+But I’ve learned from my own past experience that focusing too much on trendy filters and photo presets will lead to images that look “dated,” which is the last thing you want for wedding photos you’ll keep for a lifetime.
 Remember those sloppy black borders that everyone used when Instagram first came out?
 Let’s avoid sloppy-black-border wedding photos.

 What kinds of weddings do you shoot?

 Anything you can throw at me.
-Huge banquet weddings, small and intimate weddings, weddings involving the groom riding into a hotel on a horse, weddings that are just immediate family around a good meal.
-Are you having a three-day campground wedding with sack races the day before your nuptials?
-Yep, I want to take photos for three days.
-Are you eloping in Yosemite, just the two of you, your dog, and your best friend as officiant?… and then climbing Half Dome afterward?
+A huge banquet wedding, a small and intimate wedding, a wedding involving the groom riding in on a horse, a wedding that’s just immediate family around a good meal.
+Are you having a three-day campground wedding with sack races and s’mores?
+Yep, I want to take photos of all your loved ones’ laughing faces for three days.
+Are you eloping in Yosemite, just the two of you, your dog, and your best friend as officiant?
+And then climbing Half Dome afterward?
 I’m there.
+I ask only that you enter this wedding day adventure with joy and a sense of humor.

 What are your rates?